neurohackweek/docker-for-scientists/_episodes/03-pulling_and_running.md

 - "Mount local folders"
 - "Apply software from the image to analyze local data"
 keypoints:
+- "Container images are downloaded from Docker Hub."
+- "You can run shell inside the container."
+- "Only explicitly mounted host folder are accessible inside the container."
 ---

 ### Pulling and image